 But Brown acts like the president’s request is something new and horrible.
 In truth, Trump is the third consecutive president to request troops to protect the border from illegal immigrant surges.
 While Trump is requesting between 2,000 and 4,000 individuals, in 2010 former president Obama sent 1,200 troops to the U.S.-Mexico border, and in 2006, former president George W. Bush sent 6,400.
 Brown is only sending 400, but former CA governor Arnold Schwarzenegger provided 1,000.

 Brown knows he needs to do something to help protect his state from the crime crossing the border in droves, but he doesn’t want to give an inch, or anything resembling cooperation to the president.
-But we all know that once the soldiers are with the national guard, immigration control will be part of the agenda.We value your comments!
-Please weigh in on our comment section below.
+But we all know that once the soldiers are with the national guard, immigration control will be part of the agenda.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com